-If a student's course schedule is reduced for the University's convenience, the student's tuition is adjusted without a penalty.
-The student gets a refund on Activity Fees on the same basis as tuition when he or she withdraws or drops credits.
+If a student's course schedule is reduced for the convenience of the University, the tuition shall be adjusted without penalty.
+Refunds on activity fees will be on the same basis as tuition when withdrawing or dropping credits.
 Refunds are not given for textbooks and materials.
-Used books can be sold at the bookstore during the last week of each term.
+Used books may be sold at the University Bookstore during the last week of each term.